Canine Heartworm Information

-- The average life span of a female mosquito is up to 100 days.
+- The average lifespan of a female mosquito is up to 100 days.
 The male lives 10 to 20 days.

-CPAH Best Products:
+CPAH Best Products

-We are constantly evaluate products to provide the best protection.
+We constantly evaluate products to provide the best protection.
 Our prices are lower than retailers and online pet pharmacies because we offer special savings coupons not available from retail stores and internet pharmacies.

 What About Heartworm Resistance?

 Heartworm Drug Resistance: It’s real!
-Recent evidence indicates that a dog faithfully given heartworm-prevention medication may still become infested with heartworms.
+Recent evidence indicates that a dog faithfully given heartworm-prevention medication may still become infected with heartworms.
 Convincing evidence of resistance was presented by multiple researchers at a meeting of the American Association of Veterinary Parasitologists.
 Because of this, the American Heartworm Society advises an annual blood test, even if they are on year-round preventative.